Skip to content

 [3] Journal of Student Financial Aid – Peer-reviewed studies on factors influencing scholarship award decisions and application effectiveness

-[4] College Board Scholarship Handbook – Comprehensive data on scholarship requirements, selection processes, and winning application characteristics
+[4] College Board Scholarship Handbook – Complete data on scholarship requirements, selection processes, and winning application characteristics

 Michael O'Brien